Trinity Square, Gateshead: Preservation attempts

 During the 1980s and 1990s, there were various proposals to redevelop the car park as a contemporary art gallery or events venue (and in 1983 Charlie Hooker and the Newcastle-based Basement Group organised Mainbeam – a ballet for vehicles there), but as the structure was regarded as a civic white elephant, these all met with local resistance.

 The building remained unlisted.
 The building was featured in the Channel 4 series Demolition in 2005.
 At the same time general interest in the car park increased, partly as a reflection of the recognition of Get Carter as a classic of British cinema, with Sylvester Stallone lending his weight to the calls for it to be preserved as a cinematic landmark.

 Demolition

-In June 2007, Gateshead Council and site owners Tesco confirmed the demolition of the car park.
+In June 2007, Gateshead Council and site owners Tesco confirmed the intended demolition of the car park.
 The shops in the shopping centre below closed at the end of January 2008, in readiness for the demolition, and a final tour of the upper levels was held by the owners of the site in April 2008.
 Demolition of the buildings surrounding the car park was started at the end of 2008 by demolition contractor, Thompsons of Prudhoe.
 By 2010, the car park structure remained, although the shopping centre buildings around had been demolished.
 Demolition of the car park itself finally commenced on 26 July 2010, with Owen Luder stating that Gateshead would lose its "front teeth".

 Gateshead Council sold off fragments of the remains as "commemorative pieces of concrete in specially decorated tins" for £5 each.